 Most retinal detachments are caused by the presence of one or more tears or holes in the retina.
 Normal aging can sometimes cause the retina to thin and develop holes, but more often these are caused by shrinkage of the vitreous body (posterior vitreous detachment).

-Posterior vitreous detachment (vitreous separation from the retina) is a natural process of aging and usually does not lead to any damage of the retina.
-It is however more common and occurs earlier in people who: –
+Posterior vitreous detachment (vitreous separation from the retina) is a natural process of aging and usually does not lead to any damage to the retina.
+It is, however, more common and occurs earlier in people who: –